|Copyright: Volkan Eroglu (Gramineae)

 |You must be logged in to start a discussion.|

-Ciao Volkan, lovely skipper on a beautiful blurry BG, splendid sharpness, fine details and wonderful natural colors, very well done my friend, have a good week end, ciao Silvio
+Ciao Volkan, lovely with beautiful flower against a wonderful blue sky, splendid light and colors, very well done, my friend, have a good week end, ciao Silvio